Actindo-AG/Documentation/RetailSuiteAccounting/Integration/06_ManageFixedBookings.md

 You can edit fixed postings included in a fixed posting batch.

-The fixed posting editing process comprises two step steps:
+The fixed posting editing process comprises two steps:

   1. reposting the edited posting as a new posting in the fixed posting batch
   2. deleting the old unedited posting from the fixed posting batch